Number of faculty: 4

-Music education majors receive as much applied study as do performance majors.
+Music education majors at Stetson University received as much applied study as students in the music performance majors.

 This fact sheet is also available as a PDF.

-A degree in music education at Stetson University not only prepares students for careers in teaching, it also sets them on a path that can lead to the highest level of intuitive teaching -- the level of the master teacher.
+A degree in music education from Stetson University not only prepares students for careers in teaching, it also sets them on a path that can lead to the highest level of intuitive teaching.

-Preparing for a career in teaching music means becoming accomplished in the following areas: music academic areas such as theory, history and literature; professional education such as ESOL, assessment, psychology of education; and music education such as methodology and pedagogy.
+Preparing for a career in teaching music means becoming accomplished in the following areas: music academic areas such as theory, history and literature; professional education such as ESOL, assessment and psychology of education; and music education-related skills such as methodology and pedagogy.

 As these areas are developed and integrated, teaching skills are learned and then utilized in pre-student teaching field experiences and the student teaching semester.

-Our major offers students the option of choosing from two Music Education programs: Music Education/Vocal and Music Education/Instrumental.
+Our program offers students the option of choosing from two music education tracks: vocal and instrumental.
 Upon completion of the music education degree, the Stetson University graduate will receive certification to teach in the State of Florida, having been approved by the State Department of Education and the National Association of Colleges of Teacher Education.

-Music education majors at Stetson University receive as much applied study as do performance majors.
-You will participate in weekly private lessons, studio performance classes and student recitals.
+Students majoring in music education at Stetson University spend the same amount of time in applied study as students in the music performance majors.
+Students participate in weekly private lessons, studio performance classes and student recitals.

-Music education majors may participate in apprenticeships with the Children's Choir, Youth Orchestra, Orff program for young children and Community School of Music studio teaching.
-Students have the additional opportunity of assisting in summer workshops offered at Stetson.
-In addition, students have the opportunity to perform in a variety of ensembles, including the university symphony orchestra, symphonic band, jazz band, concert choir, Stetson chorale, Stetson men, choral union, opera workshop, chamber orchestra and smaller instrumental ensembles as well as chamber music ensembles.
+Music education majors may participate in apprenticeships with the Children's Choir, Youth Orchestra, Orff program for young children and studio teaching with the Community School of Music.
+Students have the additional opportunity of assisting in summer workshops offered at Stetson University.
+In addition, students can perform in a variety of Stetson University ensembles, including the University Symphony Orchestra, Symphonic Band, Jazz Band, Concert Choir, Stetson Chorale, Stetson Men, Choral Union, Opera Workshop, Chamber Orchestra and smaller instrumental ensembles as well as chamber music ensembles.